Empire Records

-Empire Records is a 1995 American coming-of-age comedy-drama film directed by Allan Moyle, starring Anthony LaPaglia, Maxwell Caulfield, Debi Mazar, Rory Cochrane, Johnny Whitworth, Robin Tunney, Renée Zellweger, and Liv Tyler.
-The film follows a group of record store employees over the course of one exceptional day.
+Empire Records is a 1995 American coming-of-age comedy-drama film directed by Allan Moyle, written by Carol Heikkinen, and starring an ensemble cast including Anthony LaPaglia, Maxwell Caulfield, Ethan Embry, Debi Mazar, Rory Cochrane, Johnny Whitworth, Robin Tunney, Renée Zellweger, and Liv Tyler.

+The plot follows a group of record store employees over the course of one exceptional day.
 The employees try to stop the store from being sold to a large chain, and learn about each other along the way.

-The film generated negative reviews and major losses at the domestic US box office at its release.
-It went on to become a cult hit, and several of its stars launched successful careers.
+Empire Records was theatrically released in the United States on September 22, 1995, by Warner Bros. to generally negative reviews and major box office losses.
+It has since gone on to become a cult classic, with several of its stars launching successful careers.

 Plot

 At independent record store Empire Records in Delaware, employee Lucas has been tasked by store manager Joe with closing the store for the first time.
 While counting the day's receipts in Joe's office, he discovers the store is about to be sold and converted into a branch of Music Town, a large national chain.

 Determined to keep the store independent, Lucas hatches a plan, taking the day's cash receipts of approximately $9,000 to a casino in Atlantic City to quadruple it playing craps.
 Though successfully doubling the money on his first roll, he loses everything on the second.

 The following morning, fellow Empire employees A.J. and Mark find Lucas, who confides in them about the previous night's events, just before riding off on his motorcycle.
 Joe arrives and quickly receives frantic phone calls about the missing deposit from both the bank and the store's owner, Mitchell Beck.

 Other employees arrive, including overachieving high school student Corey and her uninhibited best friend Gina.
 Hostile employee Deb, who has survived an apparent suicide attempt, also arrives.
-Deb then goes into the bathroom and shaves her head.
-Upon Lucas' arrival, Joe confronts him about the missing deposit, and Lucas confirms the money was lost.
+She then goes into the bathroom and shaves her head.

+Upon Lucas' arrival, Joe confronts him about the missing deposit and Lucas confirms the money was lost.
 Joe explains his anti-Music Town plan to the employees – he had saved enough money to become part-owner of the store to save it, but will now be $9,000 short as he must cover the missing money with Mitchell.

 Joe is distracted from the crisis due to a major store event: Rex Manning Day.
 The washed-up 1980s pop idol is holding an autograph session at the store for fans of his latest album Back with More.
 The unenthused staff mock both Manning and the event, and ultimately many of the fans showing up to meet him are either older women or gay men.